 Who doesn’t love bread?
-It’s one of the hardest thing for people to give up when they go paleo.
-While I’m not a fan of integrating bread like foods in to MY everyday rotation, it’s reallllyyyyy nice to have them for a special occasion like brunch or a dinner party.
-This flat bread is full of flavor, and has a little more bounce to it than other paleo flat bread/ pizza crusts.
+It’s one of the hardest things for people to give up when they go paleo.
+While I’m not a fan of integrating bread-like foods into MY everyday rotation, it’s reallllyyyyy nice to have them for a special occasion like brunch or a dinner party.
+This paleo garlic bread is full of flavor and has a little more bounce to it than other paleo flatbread/ pizza crusts.
 I ventured in to adding yeast to my recipe.
 First, of course, I went on The Paleo Mom blog to see what she had to say on the matter.
 Turns out she has her very own Yeast Bread recipe that is a staple in their house, and I’m totally making it soon, recipe here.
 What I found even more interesting was this:

 “So what about Active Dry Yeast for baking bread?
 Well, active yeast is the strain Saccharomyces cerevisiae.
 This strain of yeast is found naturally in some kefir cultures and some lacto-fermented foods.
 It is also the strain used to make wine and beer.
 It is very closely related to Saccharomyces boulardi, although from my reading it doesn’t seem to possess the health benefits that Saccharomyces boulardii does.
 After thorough research, I have come to the conclusion that Saccharomyces cerevisiae is, at worst, neutral.
 So what does this mean?
 This means that if you allow wine and gluten-free beer in your diet, or if you make your own coconut milk Kefir, there is no reason to avoid dry active yeast in your paleo baking.
 So, dust off those Bread Machines because tomorrow I will be posting a recipe for yeast-based paleo bread!” -ThePaleoMom